Home iGaming Where is Online Gambling Legal in the US? Full List of States 2025

 Delaware

 Delaware was the first U.S. state to legalize online gambling in 2012 via the Delaware Gaming Competitiveness Act.
-The law allowed for online casino games, sports betting, poker, and lotteries.
+The law allowed residents to access online casinos in Delaware through racino-backed platforms, including slots, poker, and lottery games.
 The state partnered with its three racinos—Delaware Park, Dover Downs, and Harrington Raceway—to establish online platforms.

 Importantly, Delaware has joined the Multi-State Internet Gaming Agreement (MSIGA) with Nevada, New Jersey, and Michigan, allowing it to share online poker player pools and increasing the competitiveness and prize pools on offer.